robotis/rlfl/docs/pathmap.rst

 =========

-Path maps are Dijkstra maps that can be created once from a single origin (player position), then used to make entitys move both towards origin. rlfl.path_step_map() is called for the next step on the map.
+Path maps are Dijkstra maps that can be created once from a single origin (player position), then used to make entitys move towards origin. rlfl.path_step_map() is called for the next step on the map.
 One map can then be used to move all enemys intelligently and fast.

 Example: ::